MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 	Set-RMSServerAuthentication -Key zIeMu8zNJ6U377CLtppkhkbl4gjodmYSXUVwAO5ycgA=-AppPrincipalId b5e3f76a-b5c2-4c96-a594-a0807f65bba4-BposTenantId 23976bc6-dcd4-4173-9d96-dad1f48efd42

 As shown in the previous command, you can supply the values with a single command, or just type Set-RMSServerAuthentication, and supply the values one-by-one when prompted.
-When the command completes, you see "**The RmsServerAuthentication is set to ON**", which means you can now protect and unprotect files by using your service principal.
+When the command completes, you see "**The RmsServerAuthentication is set to ON**", which means that the client is now operating in "server mode".
+This message does not confirm that authentication was successful by using the values you supplied, but that the switch to server mode was successful.

 Consider making this service principal a super user: To ensure that this service principal can always unprotect files for others, it can be configured to be a super user.
 In the same way as you configure a standard user account to be a super user, you use the same Azure RMS cmdlet, [Add-AadrmSuperUser](/powershell/aadrm/vlatest/Add-AadrmSuperUser.md) but specify the **-ServicePrincipalId** parameter with your AppPrincipalId value.